Founder & Lead Editor

 Real Customer Experiences

-To get a real sense of this shoe, you have to look past the marketing and dive into the forums and retail reviews.
-The sentiment is a wild mix of intense loyalty and specific frustrations.
+To get a real sense of this shoe, you have to look past marketing and read what people say after living in them.
+The vibe is a mix of intense loyalty and very specific frustrations.

 - The Comfort Crusade: The overwhelming majority of reviews—we're talking thousands here—center on pain relief.
 People with plantar fasciitis, flat feet, or just "bad knees" frequently mention the Monarch IV as the only shoe that allows them to function pain-free.